SharePoint/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

 Skip the next procedure if you are using ISS Manager 8.

-### Additional steps for ISS Manager 7 to get the certificate into the Windows Certificate Store
+### Additional steps for IIS Manager 7 to get the certificate into the Windows Certificate Store

 1. Create a folder on the server file system to be used as a very temporary storage place for the certificate.